epccs/RPUpi/Hardware/Testing/linux.md

 The Sitara has some bare metal processors on the chip to provide a place for code that needs continuous loops (e.g. not time slices).
 This is good but the Sitara metal processors (PRU) are not so easy to use like an AVR and there is compelling reasons to believe that big complex chips like the Sitara are more likely to suffer CMOS latch-up which would then cascade into the PRU.

 One of my areas of interest is event capture (e.g. eCAP on BBB) but all evidence shows it is not supported with any operating system.
 The Sitara may be programed as a bare metal device to access the enhanced capture module, but then I still need an SBC running Linux.
 If Linux could be setup to ignore the eCAP hardware so the PRU can control it then serious questions about security would be raised.
-Linux needs to use the MMU to protect the systems memory space, but if the PRU can access that space it is the same as unprotected.
+Linux needs to use the Sitara MMU to protect the systems memory space, but if the PRU can access that space it is the same as unprotected.

 ## WiFi Dropout